Wattle Park, Melbourne: Heritage and the Lone Pine

-Approximately one-third of the park is recorded as a heritage place by Heritage Victoria, and the National Trust of Australia has also classified the park.
+A large proportion of the park is recorded as a registered place by Heritage Victoria, added in 1992 to the statutory Victorian Heritage Register, and the National Trust of Australia also added the park complex, including the Chalet and associated structures, to its non-statutory heritage list.

 The "Lone Pine" tree growing near the main carpark is listed on the National Trust's Significant Tree Register, being one of the country's few original Lone Pines.
 The tree was grown from the seed of a cone collected by one of the Australian soldiers involved in the Gallipoli Campaign from the lone pine tree in Gallipoli, Turkey as a reminder of this notable battle and the ANZACs' involvement in World War I. Planted in Wattle Park on 8 May 1933 at the Trooping of the Colour by the 24th Battalion, the tree was the first Lone Pine to ever be publicly planted as an ANZAC memorial, pre-dating the one planted at Melbourne's Shrine of Remembrance by a month, and the one at the Australian War Memorial in Canberra by seventeen months.

 Flora and fauna

-The park contains areas of indigenous remnant bush land which has been identified as regionally significant.
-The Urban Fauna Survey Unit (Department of Conservation Forests and Lands, 1989) nominated the site as one of regional significance on the basis of its high diversity of common native fauna in a suburban environment.
+The park contains areas of indigenous remnant bush land which has been identified as regionally significant on the basis of its high diversity of common native fauna in a suburban environment.

 There are recorded to be at least twenty species of butterfly, sixty species of beetle, three species of frogs, bats, skinks, ringtail and brushtail possums.
 The park's bird life includes kookaburras, rosellas, rainbow lorikeets, galahs, and gang-gang cockatoos.